 Newborns are very myopic; they see about 20/400 at first.
 Like a newborn's eyes, my vision was non-focused and all I could see was what was right in front of me.
 I saw my loved ones everywhere in every blond young man, little toddler boy or baby girl.
 In anguish, I couldn't make sense of what I saw, just like a newborn's confusion.
 It takes them awhile to see details.
 "God is in the details," is one of my favorite sayings regarding His many blessings.
 I was initially either blind to, or unaware of important details of grace that came my way after my loss.
 Only later was I able to connect the dots.

 Initially, only bright colors--like red--get the newborn's attention.
-Later on, more subtle colors can be seen.
-I was numb to subdued colors.
-Life took on a beige tint.
-It took me a long while after the accident before I could distinguish and acknowledge the beauty of rainbows--something my toddler Michael used to point to when the light reflected off our home aquarium, causing "Bow!!!" to appear, much to his utter delight.
+Later on, more gentle colors can be discerned.
+I felt numb after my family’s death, and my vision consisted of blah color.
+Life took on a prolonged beige tint.
+It took me a long while after the accident before I could distinguish and acknowledge the beauty of something like rainbows--something my toddler Michael used to point to when the light reflected off our home aquarium, causing "Bow!!!" to appear, much to his utter delight.